 Signing these documents after an injury, particularly soon after an incident occurs, could result in a victim receiving little to no compensation for what happened.
 Insurance carriers are “for-profit” entities, and they will do what they can to ensure you receive as little as possible in a settlement.

-You should contact a skilled Indianapolis car accident attorney who can advise you on the best course of action concerning releases in authorizations.
+You should contact a skilled Indianapolis car wreck attorney who can advise you on the best course of action concerning releases in authorizations.
 The advice you receive from an attorney could stop the insurance carrier from pressuring you into signing and could significantly increase the value of your claim.